survivejs/react-book/manuscript/02_developing_with_webpack.md

 ## Installing webpack

 Next you should get webpack installed.
 We'll do a local install and save it as a project dependency.
 This will allow us to maintain webpack's version per project.
+Hit

-Hit `npm i webpack node-libs-browser --save-dev`.
+> npm i webpack node-libs-browser --save-dev

 T> `node-libs-browser` is installed as it is a peer dependency of webpack.
 Starting from npm 3 it won't get installed automatically so it's a good idea to have it installed in order to be future-proof.